-Amount

-Net cash acquired with the subsidiary \$777,371
+Amount Net cash acquired with the subsidiary \$777,371 Cash paid (after adjusting initial price \$28,900 thousand) (1,331,100) Net cash outflow \$553,729

-Cash paid (1,360,000)

-Net cash outflow \$(582,629)

-As of December 31, 2020, the cash consideration paid by the Group was made according to what was stated in the equity purchase and sale agreement.
-The amount of actual working capital in the balance sheet on the delivery date (November 30, 2020) after deducting the normal working capital level agreed by both parties (which is NTD\$350,000 thousand) (Hereinafter referred to as "working capital adjustment") was the basis for determining the initial price.
-After the working capital adjustment on the delivery date is determined, if it is within plus or minus 3% (inclusive) of the above normal working capital level, the initial price is not needed to be adjusted.
-However, when it exceeds plus or minus 3%, the initial price will fully reflect the increase/decrease of the working capital adjustment.
-The "working capital" mentioned previously is calculated based on all assets (excluding fixed assets and intangible assets) on the balance sheet on the delivery date after deducting all liabilities (excluding debts due to shares).
+The initial cash consideration paid by the Group was \$1,360,000 thousand in 2020, which was based on what is stated in the equity purchase and sale agreement.
+The amount of actual working capital in the balance sheet on the delivery date (November 30, 2020) after deducting the normal working capital level has been agreed by both parties (which was NTD\$350,000 thousand) (Hereinafter referred to as "working capital adjustment").
+The amount is the basis to determine the initial price.
+After the working capital adjustment on the delivery date is determined, if it is within plus or minus 3% (inclusive) of the above normal working capital level, the initial price remains unchanged.
+However, if it exceeds plus or minus 3%, the initial price will fully reflect the increase/decrease of the working capital adjustment.
+Said working capital is calculated based on all assets (excluding fixed assets and intangible assets) on the balance sheet on the delivery date after deducting all liabilities (excluding debts due to share payments).